 - 55.1 Operators must ensure that only licensed drivers carry out bookings and are appropriately trained for their role.
 Operators must be able to demonstrate how they will achieve this by way of a policy to include any training (or checks) provided by the operator, customer service company policies and practices, including disability equality. - 55.2 Operators must be aware of their obligations under the Immigration Act and only utilise persons who have the right to work in the UK.
-Failure to observe this requirement or to provide due diligence checks may be subject to enforcement action by the relevant Home Office department. - 55.3 Operators must have a list of current dispatchers and have sight of a basic DBS disclosure.
+Failure to observe this requirement or to provide due diligence checks may be subject to enforcement action by the relevant Home Office department. - 55.3 Operators must have a list of current dispatchers and have sight of a basic DBS disclosure for all staff that have contact with the public and/or oversee the dispatching of vehicles or have access to booking records.
 Further information can be found in Appendix D. - 55.4 The Council encourages all private hire operators to include wheelchair accessible vehicles amongst their fleet.
 They must ensure that no additional costs or charges are levied by them or their drivers for conveying disabled passengers or assistance dogs.